• Skip to content

 • Updates

-This topic area covers statistics and information relating to housing in Hull including local strategic need and service provision.
+This topic area covers statistics and information relating to housing and households in Hull including local strategic need and service provision.
 Further information relating to Homelessness is given within Vulnerable Groups.

 This page contains information from the Office for Health Improvement & Disparities’ Fingertips.
 Information is taken ‘live’ from the site so uses the latest available data from Fingertips and displays it on this page.
 As a result, some comments on this page may relate to an earlier period of time until this page is next updated (see review dates at the end of this page).